shivannis/xandr-docs-public/xandr-docs/articles/invest/pass-custom-macros-to-a-split.md

 For example, suppose you set a custom macro for a split by defining the key as "color" and the value as "red".
-If you have a macro called `${color}` within the creative's landing page URL, Xandr will replace it with a "red" value.
+If you have a macro called `${color}` within the creative's landing page URL, Microsoft Advertising will replace it with a "red" value.
 Before you begin passing custom macros, you need to first add custom macro keys to your creatives' landing page URLs when editing a creative or line item.